 The Bank of Italy's investment portfolio and shareholdings

 The Bank of Italy manages, in addition to the national official reserves (gold and claims on non-euro-area residents denominated in foreign currency) and assets relating to monetary policy operations, also the financial portfolio that comprises earmarked investments held against reserves and provisions, including those for staff pension obligations.

-More than 90 per cent of the financial portfolio is invested in bonds, mainly Italian and other euro-area government securities, and the rest in equities, units of collective equity-investment undertakings and exchange-traded funds (ETFs).
+More than 90 per cent of the financial portfolio is invested in bonds, mainly Italian and other euro-area government securities; the rest is in equities and units of collective equity-investment undertakings.

 The equity component, which is for investment and portfolio diversification purposes, consists mostly of euro-area listed securities.
 Investments in banking and insurance shares are excluded.

 The Bank also manages the defined-contribution supplementary pension fund for employees hired after 28 April 1993; its assets and liabilities are shown separately in the Bank's balance sheet.

 Management objectives and methods

 The objectives of financial portfolio management are income generation and capital preservation.